m-ab-s/aom/examples/cnn_restore/cnn_restore_README.txt

   ./cnn_restore_y4m /tmp/my_downup.y4m 128 3:2:1 /tmp/my_downup_sr.y4m

     Restore 128 frames of /tmp/my_downup.y4m into /tmp/my_downup_sr.y4m assuming
-    the source was downsampled by 3:2, compressed lightly, upsampled by 3:2 to get back to the original resolution.]
+    the source was downsampled by 3:2, compressed lightlyi in inter mode, upsampled by 3:2 to get back to the original resolution.]

-  ./cnn_restore_y4m /tmp/my_downup.y4m 128 5:4:2 /tmp/my_downup_sr.y4m
+  ./cnn_restore_y4m /tmp/my_downup.y4m 128 5:4:6 /tmp/my_downup_sr.y4m

     Restore 128 frames of /tmp/my_downup.y4m into /tmp/my_downup_sr.y4m assuming
-    the source was downsampled by 5:4, compressed heavily, upsampled by 5:4 to get back to the original resolution.]
+    the source was downsampled by 5:4, compressed heavily in intra mode, upsampled by 5:4 to get back to the original resolution.]

 Note, the utility lanczos_resample_y4m built from source in tools/lanczos